Convex Analysis in Spectral Decomposition Systems

 This work is structured as follows.
-In the next \cref{sec:2}, we give a precise definition of spectral decomposition systems and show how it covers previously studied settings. \Cref{sec:3} collects a number of technical results on spectral mappings and spectral ordering mappings that are crucial for the following analysis, including the above-mentioned generalization of the Ky Fan majorization theorem (\cref{t:1}).
-In \cref{sec:4}, we then define the class of spectral functions studied in this work and characterize their fundamental properties such as lower semicontinuity (\cref{p:8}) and convexity (\cref{t:3}).
-We also derive fundamental properties of spectral sets. \Cref{sec:5} is devoted to the reduced minimization principle (\cref{t:2}) and its application to Fenchel conjugates and convex subdifferentials of spectral functions (\cref{c:6} and \cref{p:9}, respectively).
-Finally, we study Bregman proximity operators of (not necessarily convex) spectral functions in \cref{sec:6}.
+In the next \cref{sec:2}, we present in \cref{d:2} the precise definition of a spectral decomposition system and illustrate its breadth through a diverse range of examples, including those settings previously studied in isolation. \Cref{sec:3} collects essential technical results on spectral mappings and spectral-induced ordering mappings that underpin the subsequent analysis. \Cref{sec:4} is devoted to the reduced minimization principle (\cref{t:2}) and its applications to evaluating the conjugate and convex subdifferential of a spectral function (\cref{p:8} and \cref{p:9}, respectively).
+Additionally, we characterize the Gateaux and the Fr\'echet differentiability of convex spectral functions in \cref{p:32}.
+Finally, \cref{sec:5} establishes a constructive formula for the Bregman proximity operators of (not necessarily convex) spectral functions.